-The CORRECT [12] project describes a project that is looking at applying step-wise refinement and OMG's Model Driven Architecture [13] to automatically generate Java code used in a fault tolerant distributed system.
+The CORRECT project [12] describes a project that is looking at applying step-wise refinement and OMG's Model Driven Architecture [13] to automatically generate Java code used in a fault tolerant distributed system.
 The project uses UML to describe the software architecture in both a platform-independent and platform-specific form.
 Model-to-model transformations are used to incrementally enrich the models with platform-specific artifacts until the Java skeleton code is generated.
 MDDPro, on the other hand, is designed to automatically generate the complete source code (not just the skeletons) for the component liveness monitoring infrastructure that detects exceptional conditions.

-The research on software systems reliability using MDA [14] focuses on a platform-independent means to support reliability design following the principles of a model driven architecture and approach.
+[14] focuses on a research that provides platform-independent means to support reliability design following the principles of a model driven architecture and approach.
 The research aims to systematically address dependability concerns from the early to the late stages of software development by expressing dependability architectures using profiles.
 Design profiles are mapped to deployment domains, where the reliability configurations of how the components communicate and are distributed is explained.
-Unlike the previous approach, MDDPro uses an extensible way to automatically generate platform specific metadata and programming language artifacts that realize parts of the dependability provisioning solution.
+Unlike [14], MDDPro uses an extensible way to automatically generate platform specific metadata and programming language artifacts that realize parts of the dependability provisioning solution.

-UML has been used perform model-driven dependability analysis [15] for composite web services.
+[15] focuses on a research that uses UML to model application architectures for composite web services.
 The UML representation is based on BPEL, and extensions are added to characterize the fault behavior of the elements comprising the web services.
 Model transformations are used to map the UML models to Block Diagrams, Fault Trees and Markov models to analyze the dependability characteristics of the composite web services.
 On the other hand, our approach in MDDPro enhances the productivity of the system developers rather than system dependability analysts.